controlecidadao/samantha_ia/README.md

 By providing this system prompt, you guide the LLM to generate a response that reflects Shakespeare's language, style, and thematic interests.

 Not all models support system prompt.
-Test to find out: fill in "x = 2" in the system prompt field and ask the model the value of "x" in the user prompt field.
+Test to find out: fill in "x = 2" in the _System prompt_ field and ask the model the value of "x" in the _User prompt_ field.
 If the model gets the value of "x", system prompt is available in the model.

-You can simulate the effect of the system prompt by adding text in square brackets in the user prompt field: [This text acts as a system prompt] or adding the system prompt text into the _Assistant previous response_ field (do not use Feedback loop).
+You can simulate the effect of the system prompt by adding text in square brackets in the beginning of the _User prompt_ field: ```[This text acts as a system prompt]``` or adding the system prompt text into the _Assistant previous response_ field (do not use Feedback loop).

 ---